soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part2.markdown

 #### MongoDB Bolt
 <a href="https://github.com/soniclavier/hadoop/blob/master/stormkafka/src/main/java/com/vishnu/storm/bolt/MongodbBolt.java">MongodbBolt.java</a> is similar to SolrBolt.
 It creates an instance of MongoClient using hostname and port, and then it creates an instance of MongoDatabase using ths MongoClient and the database name.
-Input tuple is converted into `org.bson.Document` by the method `getMongoDocForInput` and is inserted into the collection by `mongoDB.getCollection(collection).insertOne(mongoDoc)`
+Input tuple is converted into `org.bson.Document` by the method `getMongoDocForInput` and is inserted into the collection by

+{% highlight java %}
+mongoDB.getCollection(collection).insertOne(mongoDoc)
+{% endhighlight %}

 {% highlight java %}
 public void execute(Tuple input) {
 	Document mongoDoc = getMongoDocForInput(input);